dhivyalak/RNNPytorch/README.md

 # RNNPytorch

 [Deep Learning](https://developer.ibm.com/learningpaths/get-started-with-deep-learning/an-introduction-to-deep-learning/) is vast field that employs artifical neural networks to process data and train a machine learning model.
 Two approaches used are *[supervised and unsupervised learning](https://developer.ibm.com/learningpaths/get-started-with-deep-learning/deep-learning-architectures/)*.
-In this tutorial, we will be focusing on autoencoders.
-An autoencoder is a type of unsupervised learning technique, which means the machine is using and analyzing unlabeled data sets.
-Using this method, the model is able to learn patterns in the data and learn how to reconstruct the inputs as its outputs after significanlty downsizing it.

-Autoencoders have four main layers: encoder, bottleneck, decoder, and the reconstruction loss.

-* The encoder is the given input with reduced dimentionality.
-* The bottleneck is the compressed representation of the encoded data.
+In this tutorial, we will be focusing on Recurrent Neural Networks.
+An RNN utilizes supervised Deep Learning to employ sequential learning to develop a model.
+This Deep Learning technique is especially useful when handling time series data- as we are doing in this tutorial.

+As with creating any machine learning model, it is important we understand the data we are analyzing.
+This allows the developer to utilize the most relevant model architecture.
+Specifically, the aim of this tutorial is to create a basic model that can predict the value of a given stock using daily Open, High, Low and Close Values.
+The stock market can be extremely volatile and there are many factors that can influence and contribute to the value of a stock.
+Let us start by better understanding the different parameters of the stock data.

-* The decoder is the reconstructed version of the original output.
+* **Open**: The price of a given stock when the market opens.
-* The reconstruction loss is the difference between the original output and the reconstructed output.

->Input -> Encoder -> Bottleneck -> Decoder -> Ouput

-The goal of the model is to minimize the difference between the original output and the reconstructed output, or in other words, to reduce the reconstruction loss.

-Some popular applciations of autoencoders are image denoising, dimensionality reduction, and feature extraction, to name a few.
-The following tutorial will touch on some of these applications and introduce basic autoencoder concepts using Tensorflow.
-Tensorflow is a Python library that is used to create Deep Learning Models.
-IBM Watson® Studio is a data science platform that provides all of the tools necessary to develop a data-centric solution on the cloud.
+* **High**: The highest price a stock is trading at during market hours.

+* **Low**: The lowest price a stock is tradign at duruing market hours.

+* **Close**: The price of a given stock when the market closes.
+It is used by financial institutions as the value of a stock on a particular day as its takes in to account all of the events of the day and any fluctuations that could have occured during the market.

+The overall importance of the close value, and its use as a benchmark for the daily value of a stock, indicates that this is the value we should try and predict.
+In order to accomplish this, we can build a model that leverages Long Short Term Memory, an RNN technique, to store concurrently analyze larger sets of time series data.

-In this tutorial, an MNIST data set is used, and it is deployed on IBM Watson Studio on IBM Cloud Pak® for Data.
+In this tutorial, a Stock Data collected by IBM Watson is imported and deployed on IBM Watson Studio on IBM Cloud Pak® for Data.

 # Learning Objectives